Disponibile solo in inglese

 With the project Batjo: Bits, Atoms and Journalism, we want to try to imagine a world were the efforts of digital journalism are not cramped into smaller screen sizes and ways to communicate through shallower attention spans.
 We’d like a world where the next steps of digital journalism are focused on experimenting ways to let the digital news ecosystem be enriched by physical multi-sensorial news experience that happen in the real world.
 So that consuming news becomes a chance to facilitate intuitive understanding, deeper knowledge and cooperative social interactions within real-world communities.

+As a starting point for this exploration, the project has decided to focus on data journalism.
+A rising start among newsrooms in the last decade, its implementation is not without dilemmas.
+Data rich visualizations that shed light on complexity often don’t work well on mobile, a main source of news for many.
+They are basically inaccessible to blind people.
+Many beautiful data experiences will often require a (decent) wi-fi speed - something we might give for granted, but is not always a given.
+And, even if all the rest succeeds, there’s still the issue of visual literacy and how to educate readership to interpret charts correctly.
 Once data journalists transform their reporting and data visualizations in a physical 3D “news installation”, they can find space for stories that are hard to put in words, or present data visualizations that are too complex to be published online.
 And they can rely on all of the audience’s 5 senses to communicate their stories.
 Like a director, they set the stage and the mood for how data-driven pieces are consumed.
 This allows for both the journalist and the news process to be more deeply intertwined with the local realities and environments.
 The data journalism pieces are then no longer read in solitude, but become an event for the whole community.

 Currently, a reader might come across a rich data journalism story while being on a 10-minute rush-hour bus ride, which makes it hard to parse statistics or click through rich interactives.
 By creating physical installations set in a specific space and time, the journalist has a direct influence in establishing the right attitude and context for its consumption.
 Instead of compressing more and more information in fewer and fewer pixels of screen size, newsrooms can embrace the opposite: slower and bigger news experiences.